-- 1.1 This document updates the council's current procurement strategy which was published in September 2017 and covers the period April 2022 to March 2023. - 1.2 The councils and partners priorities are set out in the "We aspire A Shared Ambition for North Lanarkshire" programme, the Plan for North Lanarkshire and the supporting Programme of Work, collectively these support, and underpin the intentions of "We aspire" the shared ambition for inclusive growth and prosperity for the people and communities of North Lanarkshire. - 1.3 We will design our Commissioning and Procurement approach to contribute to these priorities as far as is practical, in a way that achieves value for money, secures economic, social and environmental benefits and makes contracts accessible to businesses (especially SMEs), the Third Sector and Supported Businesses. - 1.4 We are seeking to maximise outcomes and Best Value from the Supplies, Works and Services that we buy.
-We will focus our resources on areas which are most likely to lead to benefits such as financial savings, jobs, training and reduced carbon emission and waste, while encouraging innovation. - 1.5 Our strategy is centred on a Category Management and a more commercially focused approach, with clear accountabilities, openness and transparency. - 1.6 The strategy seeks to build on progress to date, capture and build upon expertise and examples of best practice which are available within the council, locally and nationally; from the public, private and third sectors.
+- 1.1 This document updates the Council's current procurement strategy which was first published in September 2017 and has been updated to cover the period April 2023 to March 2024. - 1.2 The Council and its partners priorities are set out in the "We aspire - A Shared Ambition for North Lanarkshire" programme, the Plan for North Lanarkshire and the supporting Programme of Work which collectively support and underpin the intentions of "We aspire", the shared ambition for inclusive growth and prosperity for the people and communities of North Lanarkshire. - 1.3 We will design our Commissioning and Procurement approach to contribute to these priorities as far as is practical, in a way that achieves value for money, secures economic, social and environmental benefits and makes contracts accessible to businesses (especially SMEs), the Third Sector and Supported Businesses. - 1.4 We are seeking to maximise outcomes and Best Value from the Supplies, Works and Services that we buy.
+We will focus our resources on areas which are most likely to lead to benefits such as financial savings, jobs, training and reduced carbon emission and waste, while encouraging innovation.

-- 1.7 The COVID-19 pandemic has, of course, had a huge impact on our procurement activity, and has presented a number of new and unexpected challenges to the Council and its supply chain.
-With the pandemic likely to affect the global economy and financial markets for many years to come, we will continue to work closely with our supply chains to ensure vital front-line services are continued to be delivered. - 1.8 We will continue to review this strategy at least once every year, make changes to it if these are needed, and publish any new versions online, and we will publish in an annual report our performance in delivering it.
+- 1.5 Our strategy is centred on a Category Management and a more commercially focused approach, with clear accountabilities, openness and transparency. - 1.6 The strategy seeks to build on progress to date, capture and build upon expertise and examples of best practice which are available within the Council, locally and nationally; from the public, private and third sectors. - 1.7 Brexit, the COVID-19 pandemic and the conflict in Ukraine has, of course, had a huge impact on our procurement activity, and has presented a number of new and unexpected challenges to the Council and its supply chain.
+The three points detailed above are likely to affect the global economy and financial markets for many years to come.
+We will continue to work closely with our supply chains to ensure vital front-line services are continued to be delivered. - 1.8 We will continue to review this strategy at least once every year, make changes to it if these are needed, and publish any new versions online, and we will publish in an annual report our performance in delivering against our strategy.